Sayem007/Android-Runtime-Permission-and-Creating-Folder-in-Internal-Storage/README.md

-# Runtime Storage Permission and Creating Folder In Device
+# Runtime Storage Permission and Creating Folder/Sub-Folder

 A sample android application to check Runtime (Storage) Permission and Creating Folder or Sub-folder in Internal Storage.